sphinx-labs/sphinx/docs/ci-proposals.md

 ## 9. Production deployments

 In this guide, we've configured the CI process to deploy against test networks.
-When you're ready to deploy in production, simply replace the test networks in the `sphinx propose` commands with names of the production networks.
+When you're ready to deploy in production, simply replace the test networks in the `sphinx propose` commands with the names of the production networks.
 Make sure you update both templates.

 In practice, we recommend triggering testnet deployments when merging to your development branch, and triggering production deployments when you merge from your development branch to your main branch.